 - Eating well is very important.
 Your body needs food to rebuild tissues and regain strength.

 - Learn as much as you want to know about your disease and its treatment.
 This can lessen your fear of the unknown and increase your feeling of control.

 - Exercise if you can and if your doctor says it’s OK.
-Using your body can help you fight fatigue, build your appetite, and make you feel better about yourself.
+Using your body can help you fight fatigue, build your appetite, and help you feel better about yourself.

 - Take it easy.
 You may not have as much energy as usual, so try to get as much rest as you can.
-Let the small stuff slide and only do the things that are most important to you.
+Let the small stuff slide, and focus on the things that are most important to you.